 Results

 - R/01Placed 5 of 70 teams — top 7% at the competition.
-Judges called out the three-layer memory as the clearest technical differentiator.
+Judges called out the three-layer memory as the clearest technical differentiator among the finalists.

 - R/04Czech-native integrations as competitive moat — ČÚZK Katastr, ISIR, Valuo/CMA wired from day one.
+Diacritics-aware search, real region slugs (fixed 10 of 14 that were wrong out of the box).
 Locale expertise global competitors can't shortcut.

 Learnings